Sonia Rykiel: Early beginnings

 Rykiel invented various fashion techniques.
 She was the first designer to put seams on the outside of a garment, leave hems unfinished and use slogans on her sweaters.
 She has also been credited with popularisation of wearing black.
 In 1972, Rykiel was dubbed "Queen of Knits" by Women's Wear Daily.
 She was also known as "Coco Rykiel", a comparison to Coco Chanel.
 In 1977, she became the first designer to create a line of clothes for mail order firm 3 Suisses.
 The following year, she launched her first fragrance called Septième sens (Seventh Sense).
-Rykiel contributed to the interior decoration for the Hôtel de Crillon and the Hôtel Lutetia.

-Rykiel designed and created the costumes for the French musical comedy Les Dix Commandements.
+By the early 1990s, the Sonia Rykiel company had grown into a $75 million business, with two women’s wear lines, men’s wear, children’s wear, accessories and perfume, and was sold by 250 retailers in 40 countries.

 Nathalie Rykiel was appointed president of Sonia Rykiel in 2007.
 In October 2008, at a fashion show celebrating the brand's 40th anniversary, tributes were paid to Rykiel.
 Thirty fashion designers, including Ralph Lauren, Jean-Paul Gaultier and Giorgio Armani, showcased their visions of the "Rykiel woman".
-The brand and its designs were also the subject of an exhibition at the Musée des Arts Décoratifs, Paris from 20 November 2008 to 20 April 2009.
-The Sonia Rykiel Exhibition was curated by Olivier Saillard.
 In December 2009, Rykiel and H&M introduced "Sonia Rykiel pour H&M", two masstige operations with the Swedish retailer.
 An event was held at the Grand Palais in Paris to celebrate the collection.

-In January 2012 the Sonia Rykiel Company became majority-owned by the Hong Kong-based First Heritage Brands, part of the investment company Fung Brands.
-Fung Brands acquired 80 percent of Sonia Rykiel, with the Rykiel family retaining a 20 percent stake.
-That same year, Canadian designer Geraldo da Conceicao succeeded April Crichton as the artistic director of Rykiel.
+In January 2012 the Sonia Rykiel company became majority-owned by the Hong Kong-based First Heritage Brands, part of the investment company Fung Brands.
+Fung Brands acquired 80 percent of Sonia Rykiel, with the Rykiel family retaining a 20 percent stake as well as the company’s real estate.

+That same year, Canadian designer Geraldo da Conceição succeeded April Crichton as the artistic director of Rykiel.
 Julie de Libran took over the role during the following year.

+In 2016, Nathalie Rykiel sold the family’s remaining 20 percent stake to First Heritage Brands and relinquished her board seat, though the family kept the real estate.
+Shortly after, the company implemented a major restructuring plan that included closing the Sonia by Sonia Rykiel diffusion line, adding lower-price items to the main Sonia Rykiel collection, and laying off workers.

+For its advertising campaigns, Sonya Rykiel has been working with photographers including Dominique Issermann (1979–1993), Mert Alas and Marcus Piggott (2013), Craig McDean (2014) Juergen Teller (2015) and Glen Luchford (2016).

-In 2019, after years of mismanagement by First Heritage Brands, the Sonia Rykiel brand liquidated its operations, after a Paris commercial court judge rejected Lévy, the only remaining bidder for the company.
+In mid-2019, after years of mismanagement by First Heritage Brands, the Sonia Rykiel brand liquidated its operations, after a Paris commercial court judge rejected Lévy, the only remaining bidder for the company.
+In late 2019, brothers Eric and Michael Dayan bought the Sonia Rykiel company for a reported sum of 10 million euros.